ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

-1.1 Add kijiji first houses published newest
+1. Add kijiji first houses published newest
-1.2 Add PID to compared insted of the address name
+2. Add PID to compared insted of the address name
-1.3 Add SQL database
+3. Add SQL database
-1.4 Check API Kijiji
+4. Check API Kijiji
-1.5 Read The pages documentation API kijiji
+5. Read The pages documentation API kijiji
+6. UI like Tinder house

-1. See how to interact with Functions
+7. See how to interact with Functions
-2.  change syntax for check the new how calling the initial function
+8. change syntax for check the new how calling the initial function
-3. Test Code for 24h
+9. Test Code for 24h
-4. Compact same sintax
+10. Compact same sintax
-5. Add random User Agent
+11. Add random User Agent
-6. Add send message when proxies are getting banned
+12. Add send message when proxies are getting banned
-7.  add payment check discord
+13. add payment check discord
-8.  convert code in software
+14. convert code in software
-9. Add only new houses TOOLS and it must run 24/7 and NOT stop
+15. Add only new houses TOOLS and it must run 24/7 and NOT stop
-10. Implemantation with Fast API
+16. Implemantation with Fast API
-11. add User Interface users when he can type the price and the city
+17. add User Interface users when he can type the price and the city

 ## Deployment